-If we find out you have been given more Council Tax support than you were entitled to under the Sefton Council Local Council Tax Reduction Scheme, we will send you a revised Council Tax bill (known as a Council Tax adjustment notice) and a letter explaining the amount of the overpayment and the period to which the overpayment relates.
+If we find out you have been given more Council Tax support than you were entitled to under the Sefton Council Local Council Tax Reduction Scheme, we will send you a revised Council Tax bill (known as a Council Tax adjustment notice) and a letter explaining the amount of the adjustment and the period to which it relates.
+Any adjustments are recoverable from you and will be added to your Council Tax account.
 The revised Council Tax bill will show what additional payment is required and when.
 We will recover the amount overpaid in line with normal Council Tax recovery procedures - see section 4 Council Tax Recovery.